-The Landesmuseum Zürich was built by Gustav Gull in the historicist style as a castle-like building and completed in 1898.
-It is located just north of the Zürich main train station.
+The Landesmuseum Zürich was built in the historicist style as a castle-like building to plans by Swiss architect Gustav Gull.
+It was completed in 1898 and is located just north of the Zürich main train station.
 Since 2010, it is part of the Swiss National Museum.
+With a vast collection of over 870,000 objects, the Landesmuseum Zürich offers visitors a unique window into Switzerland's past and present and is the country's most visited cultural history museum.

 entrance Landesmuseum Zürich